 Dedicated efforts will be required to expand workforce development domestically, including support for collegiate students at all levels and in many fields of engineering, science, mathematics, computer science, and beyond, to enter fusion.
 Such support should include scholarships for undergraduate and graduate students, and funding of fellowships for post-doctoral students and early career researchers, in fusion-relevant areas.
 Internship programs for high school students and undergraduates, e.g., the present Science Undergraduate Laboratory Internships Program (SULI) summer internship program, can also be effective but must provide specific additional funding to host institution personnel in order to enable sufficient mentorship support for the interns.
-The multidisciplinary aspect of plasma science and plasma applications is beneficial for workforce expansion due to the high pedagogical impact and access to education science facilities with handson activities, e.g., experiments and simulations in topical areas of laser-plasma interactions, ignition science, laboratory astrophysics, quantum electrodynamics, warm dense material science, plasma medicine, space propulsion, and agricultural plasma science.
+The multidisciplinary aspect of foundational and discovery plasma science, as well as plasma applications, is beneficial for workforce expansion due to the high pedagogical impact and access to education science facilities with hands-on activities, e.g., experiments and simulations in topical areas of laser-plasma interactions, ignition science, laboratory astrophysics, quantum electrodynamics, warm dense material science, plasma medicine, space propulsion, and agricultural plasma science.
 As the world's undergraduate and graduate students continue to reach unprecedented levels of advanced academic theoretical education never thought possible centuries ago, these scholars must also be nurtured and inspired to think creatively in an applied environment.
-Domestic programs to connect students to research facilities (e.g., small-scale academic, mid- to large-scale at national laboratories and labs in private industry) and provide experiential learning opportunities will help to encourage engagement with the fusion community of collegiate students at all levels, i.e., undergraduate, graduate, technical apprenticeship, and post-doctoral levels.
+Domestic programs to connect students to research facilities (e.g., small-scale academic, mid- to large-scale at national laboratories and labs in private industry) and provide experiential learning opportunities will help to encourage engagement with the fusion community of collegiate students at all levels, i.e., undergraduate, graduate, technical apprenticeship, and postdoctoral levels.
 It will also create tangible career pathways and employment opportunities.
 Graduate and undergraduate practicums available at US National Laboratories can supplement college and university programs, maximizing the growth of student populations in applied fields of fusion.
 National Laboratories' commitment to fostering and integrating underserved disciplines and populations can further ensure unparalleled advancements in scientific discovery.
-It is imperative to address a broad pipeline to grow the workforce - and this must include vigorous engagement at the undergraduate level and with participation from Minority Service Institutions (MSIs) and MSI-Faculty.
+It is imperative to address a broad pipeline to grow the workforce - and this must include vigorous engagement at the undergraduate level and with participation from Minority Serving Institutions (MSIs), MSI-Faculty, women-only, and other institutions with underrepresented population focus.
 National laboratory and DOE programs (e.g. FAIR and RENEW) can focus students in underrepresented segments of the scientific community at the early onset of applicants' undergraduate and graduate careers.
 This ensures student awareness of the opportunities in fusion, and through some programs, offers accessibility for minority populations to these fields.
 Continued advancements in the ability to create relationships among a vast array of traditionally underrepresented minority populations of the scientific community are essential to an influx of creativity, discovery, and advancement in fusion innovation.
 Engagement at the secondary school level can also be effective, particularly through specific internship and outreach programs that connect high school students with research institutions and laboratories with sufficient funding for mentors and program support.